 Automotores Gildemeister SpA will file for pre-packaged Chapter 11 in the USA with support from international noteholders

-- This process will strengthen the company's balance sheet, allowing it to maintain its current leadership position in the market and continue operating in the normal course with its customers, creditors, associates, partners, brands and the financial sector
+- This process will strengthen AG’s balance sheet, by reducing debt by over US$200 million, allowing it to maintain its current leadership position in the market and continue operating in the normal course with its customers, creditors, associates, partners, brands and the financial sector

 - The pre-packaged reorganization plan will include the operations in Chile, Uruguay and Brazil and exclude the operations in Peru and Costa Rica